Ahh, Shakespeare. The Bard himself. The playwright and poet we all know we’re supposed to teach…but how?

 Discover what life was like in Elizabethan England!
 Elizabethan.org is a compendium of short articles, pictures, and maps all about this era.
 There are tons of “rabbit trails” here to enjoy!

 Be sure to record Shakespeare’s life on your Timeline of the Arts.
 He lived from 1564 to 1616.
 His life briefly overlapped that of Rembrandt and Queen Elizabeth I ruled England at that time.
-If you haven’t yet downloaded your Timeline of the Arts, it’s free for a limited time!
+If you haven’t yet downloaded your Timeline of the Arts, you can get a copy today!

 In The Shakespeare Stealer, Hamlet plays a major role.
 One of the really fun things about this play is all the sword fights!
 Find out more about theatrical fencing here.
 It’s really fun to stage a melee in the front yard – toy light sabers work well, but duct tape swords are great, too!